-The University’s unrestricted operating revenue is more than $100 million, while the current value of its endowment is more than $171 million.
+The University’s unrestricted operating revenue is more than $125 million, while the current value of its endowment is more than $178 million.
 Unlike some denominations, the Catholic Church does not provide funds for Xavier or other Catholic colleges and universities in the United States (Catholic University in Washington, DC is the one exception).
 More than 87 percent of Xavier’s undergraduates apply for and receive some form of need-based financial aid.
 More than 65 percent receive Pell grants.
-Because many students have limited financial resources, the University maintains a policy of low tuition ($21,212 undergraduate in 2017).
+Because many students have limited financial resources, the University maintains a policy of low tuition ($22,503 undergraduate per year in 2019).

 Xavier has significantly increased its national prominence in research over the last decade.
 Among the 101 Historically Black Colleges and Universities (HBCUs), Xavier currently ranks 6th in funding from Health and Human Services (HHS) and 1st on a per capita basis.
 Among all universities in the nation, Xavier is among the top 30 percent in National Science Foundation (NSF) funding and among the top 15 percent in HHS funding.
 In Louisiana Xavier ranks third in National Institutes of Health (NIH) funding behind only Tulane and the LSU System.
 Awards from NIH, NSF, the Louisiana Board of Regents and foundations like Keck and Sherman Fairchild have enormously expanded Xavier’s core instrumentation facilities.
 Membership in the Louisiana Cancer Research Consortium is making it possible for Xavier’s Cancer research programs to move aggressively forward.